The #1 Miami Real Estate Website

 gables

-AJ, The job issue has been raised here before.
+The job issue has been raised here before.
 Its a major problem in Miami.
 For such a large metro area there are few legitimate ways to be a local with wages high enough to buy many of these luxury units.
 And the pols obviously continue to operate the region like a banana republic, where fraud and payouts are an accepted part of society.
 This place is a great area to move to once you have made your money elsewhere.
 But to make your lot in life here, through legitimate means, is extremely difficult.
-You find very few self made… Read more »
+You find very few self made millionaires, through legitimate means, in south florida.
+It is what it is, and the system is hard to beat!

 Wild Bill